marekStef/decentralised-storage-system/dataStorageSystem/backend/dataStorage/README.md

 MONGO_DB_URI=mongodb://mongo1:27017/dataStorage # for docker
 ```

+Also, if you have previously tried setting this without docker and uncommented certain code according to the instructions there, you need to undo these changes for docker to work.
+This does not apply to you if you just cloned this repo or have always started this project using docker.

+You will find notes above it explaining the reason.

 All you need to do now is to start the main `docker-compose.yml` for the whole main data storage system located [here](../../).
 Important information about using Docker is provided [here in the README for the entire data storage system](../../) and also [here in the README focusing on the backend part of the data storage system](../).

 ---